ODIN-fire/odin-rs/odin_book/src/intro.md

 <img class="mono right" src="./img/info-fragmentation.svg" width="40%"/>

-More specifically it is a framework to build servers that import and process an open number of external data sources for information such as weather, ground-/aerial- and space-based sensors, threat assessment, simulation, vehicle/crew tracking and many more.
+More specifically it is a framework to build servers that import and process an open number of external data sources for information such as weather, ground-, aerial- and space-based sensors, threat assessment, simulation, vehicle/crew tracking and many more.
 The over-arching goal is to improve situational awareness of stakeholders by making more - and more timely - information available in stakeholder-specific applications.
 The main challenge for this is not the availability of data, it is how this data can be integrated in extensible and customizable applications.

 We want to mitigate the **information fragmentation- and compartmentalization problem**.
 No more hopping between dozens of browser tabs.
 No more manual refreshes to stay up-to-date.
 No more printouts to communicate.
 No more take-it-or-leave-it systems that can't be extended.

 ODINs goal is *not* to create yet another website that is supposed to replace all the ones that already exist.
 We want to enable stakeholder organizations to assemble *their* server applictions showing the information *they* need, with the capability to run those servers/applications on *their* machines (even out in the field if need be).
 We also want to do this in a way that makes it easy to integrate new data sources and functions as they become available from government, research organizations and commercial vendors.
-We want ODIN to be extensible, scalable, portable - and last not least - accessible.
+We want ODIN to be extensible, scalable, portable and - last not least - accessible.

 To that end ODIN is open sourced under [Apache v2 license](http://www.apache.org/licenses/LICENSE-2.0).
 It is a library you can use and extend in your projects.